DisasterAWARE

 Population: 633K · Kentucky

 Louisville faces varying levels of natural hazard risk.
 The highest risk is from tornados (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Louisville, KY.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Louisville, KY.

 Hazard Risk Overview